Find Grad Schools

 13 Yearly Graduations

 Eastern Illinois University is the 8th most popular school in the nation for students seeking a master's degree in gerontology.
-Roughly 8,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,207 per year, while in-state graduate students, on average, pay $7,691 per year.
-For the 2020-2021 academic year, 13 master's degrees were handed out to gerontology majors at EIU.
-About 85% of this group were women, and 38% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,417 per year, while in-state graduate students, on average, pay $7,691 per year.
+During the most recent year for which we have data, 13 people received their master's degree in gerontology from EIU.
+Around 30% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 12 Yearly Graduations